tatsuya087/EarTrumpet/README.md

 ![EarTrumpet Screenshot](./Graphics/1.gif)

+## Download
+You can download at [Release page](https://github.com/tatsuya087/EarTrumpet/releases)

+## Configuration

+After launching the app:

+1. Open `Settings`
+2. Open `Mouse`
+3. Enable `Middle-click on a taskbar app icon to toggle mute`

+The option is off by default to avoid changing standard taskbar behavior unless explicitly enabled.

 ## What This Fork Adds

 * Middle-click any running app icon on the taskbar to mute or unmute that app